Adhibar: Critical reception

-Sudhir Srinivasan of The Hindu criticized the film stating "It is perhaps the most bizarre film I've seen in a long time".
-The Times of India rated 1.0 out of 5 and wrote "Adhibar is an exercise in mediocrity [..]
+Sudhir Srinivasan of The Hindu criticised the film, stating, "It is perhaps the most bizarre film I've seen in a long time".
+M Suganth of The Times of India rated the film 1.0 out of 5 and wrote, "Adhibar is an exercise in mediocrity [..]
 We are told that the story is based on a real-life incident that happened in Sri Lanka, but there is so much randomness in the movie that we start wondering if real life can be this random.
 Characters behave in the most implausible manner and take instant decisions that no sane person in real life might take".
-Silverscreen stated "Adhibar tests your patience right from the beginning".
-The New Indian Express wrote, "Neither exciting nor refreshing, Adhibar is a dreary, mediocre fare".
+Janaki K of Silverscreen stated, "Adhibar tests your patience right from the beginning".
+Malini Mannath of The New Indian Express wrote, "Neither exciting nor refreshing, Adhibar is a dreary, mediocre fare".